Amazon Relational Database Service (RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

-RDS provides cost-efficient, resizeable capacity for an industry-standard relational database and manages common database administration tasks.
+RDS provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.

 RDS features & benefits